FilecoinFoundationWeb/filecoin-foundation/apps/site/README.md

 #### Authenticating with GitHub in production

 Our project integrates with Github for user authentication and content management in a production environment.
 This integration allows authorized users to access the CMS and make changes to the website content.
 The list of authorized users is available in the [settings of the GitHub repository](https://github.com/FilecoinFoundationWeb/filecoin-foundation/settings/access).
-We use a [Cloudflare worker](https://github.com/FilecoinFoundationWeb/decap-proxy) to handle the authentication process.
+We also use a [Cloudflare worker](https://github.com/FilecoinFoundationWeb/decap-proxy) to handle the authentication process.

 This setup is only necessary for production.
 For local development, follow the instructions below.